-I’ve been wanting to get my grubby little hands (he actually wears X-Large gloves) on a Shure SM7B dynamic microphone to review for Home Brew Audio for quite awhile.
-And last week I landed one.
+I've been wanting to get my grubby little hands (he actually wears X-Large gloves) on a Shure SM7B dynamic microphone to review for Home Brew Audio for quite awhile.
+And I finally landed one.
 Yes!

 This mic is designed specifically for vocals.
 And what makes it so special for me is that unlike most of the vocal microphones I talk about for studio vocal recording, the SM7B is a dynamic microphone (as opposed to a condenser mic - check out my article What Is the Difference Between Condenser and Dynamic Microphones? for a review of what that means).

 For this review, I put The SM7 to the test, comparing it to my studio workhorse, the Rode NT2-A large diaphragm condenser (LDC) microphone.
 In addition to the audio recordings of that comparison, I recorded my voice both with and without the SM7's supplied A7WS windscreen, which Shure describes as being "for close-talk applications, such as voice overs or radio announcements."

 The A7WS is an alternative to the standard thinner screen that the mic usually wears.
 I also recorded a sample with the bass roll off switch engaged (Yup it has one.
 I didn't know either!).

 One of the first things I noticed when I opened the box was the way the bracket was already attached to the mic.
 This was good news.
 Having only seen the mic in pictures, hanging from its yoke-shaped bracket, I thought it was going to be difficult to set it up.
 But it turned out to be super simple, much easier than any of the shock mounts you have to deal with when setting up large diaphragm condenser (LDC) mics.

 The mic itself is a large, heavy and very sturdy piece of kit.
 Like most dynamic mics, the SM7 is an "end-address" mic, meaning you talk into the end of the cylinder.